Desert tortoise: Diet

 Much of the tortoise's water intake comes from moisture in the grasses and wildflowers they consume in the spring.
 A large urinary bladder can store over 40% of the tortoise's body weight in water, urea, uric acid, and nitrogenous wastes.
 During very dry times, they may give off waste as a white paste rather than a watery urine.
 During periods of adequate rainfall, they drink copiously from any pools they find, and eliminate solid urates.
 The tortoises can increase their body weight by up to 40% after copious drinking.
 Adult tortoises can survive a year or more without access to water.
 During the summer and dry seasons, they rely on the water contained within cactus fruits and mesquite grass.
 To maintain sufficient water, they reabsorb water in their bladders, and move to humid burrows in the morning to prevent water loss by evaporation.

-A desert tortoise emptying their bladder is one of their defense mechanisms.
+A desert tortoise can empty its bladder as one of its defense mechanisms.
 This can leave the tortoise in a very vulnerable condition in dry areas, since the tortoise will no longer have a backup water supply.
 If a tortoise is seen in the wild, you should not handle, or pick them up unless they are in imminent danger.
-If you do pick them up and their bladder is voided, then you must provide them with water to replenish the fluid in their body.
-If action is not taken this could have “life threatening consequences”.
+Handling of tortoises may have consequences for the animal, such as the development of upper respiratory tract infections.